 Contributions and Achievements:

 It has been believed that no theoretical framework has had a bigger influence on developmental psychology than that of Jean Piaget.
-He founded the International Centre of Genetic Epistemology at Geneva and became its director.
+He founded the International Centre of Genetic Epistemology at Geneva in 1955 and became its director.
 He made extraordinary contributions in various areas, including sociology, experimental psychology and scientific thought.

 Piaget was a highly prolific author who wrote about 70 books and more than 100 articles about human psychology.
 His theoretical conceptualizations have induced a vast amount of research.